yyyeun/langfuse-terraform-aws/README.md

 ns-4.awsdns-03.co.uk.
 ```

-4. Apply the full stack
+4. Apply the full stack.
+If this fails, run through the commands under Known Issues, and then re-run the apply command.

 ```bash
 terraform apply